OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 }
 ```

-### Note regarding temporariness of keys in the Keychain

-Unlike macOS and Android, iOS does not support temporariness of an item's accessibility in the keychain: when there is no additional security check when entering the keychain (e.g. `kSecAccessControlUserPresence` or similar is set), then once the device is unlocked, a key will be accessible.

-## Testing Local Authentication (MSTG-AUTH-8 and MSTG-STORAGE-11)

-The usage of frameworks in an app can be detected by analyzing the app binary's list of shared dynamic libraries.
+The usage of frameworks in an app can also be detected by analyzing the app binary's list of shared dynamic libraries.
 This can be done by using [otool](0x08a-Testing-Tools.md#otool):

 ```bash
 otool -L <AppName>.app/<AppName>